Utah vs. San Diego State NCAA Football Odds, Plays and Insights | September 18, 2021

 San Diego State Stats and Trends

-- San Diego State is 2-1 against the spread and 2-0 overall in games when it puts up more than 21.5 points.
+- San Diego State is 1-1 against the spread and 2-0 overall when the team records more than 21.5 points.

-- The Aztecs have turned the ball over one more time (3 total) than the Utes have forced a turnover (2) this season.
+- The Aztecs have turned the ball over three times this season, one more turnover than the Utes have forced (2).

 Utah Top Players

-- Charlie Brewer leads his team with 233 passing yards (233.0 per game) and has a 70.4% completion percentage (19-of-27), throwing two touchdown passes and one interception.
-He also has 15 rushing yards on four carries, averaging 15.0 yards per game.
+- This year, Charlie Brewer has collected 233 passing yards (233.0 yards per game) while going 19-for-27 (70.4% completion percentage) and throwing two touchdowns and one interception.
+He has tacked on 15 rushing yards on four carries, averaging 15.0 yards per game.

-- Tavion Thomas has picked up a team-best 107 rushing yards (107.0 per game) and two touchdowns.
+- Tavion Thomas has 12 attempts for a team-high 107 rushing yards (107.0 per game) and two touchdowns.

-- This season Dalton Kincaid has four receptions for a team-high 75 receiving yards (75.0 per game) and two touchdowns.
+- This season Dalton Kincaid has four catches and leads the team with 75 yards (75.0 per game) while scoring two touchdowns.

-- Solomon Enis has added 62 yards (on four catches) and one touchdown.
+- Solomon Enis has also tacked on four receptions for 62 yards and one touchdown.

 - Brant Kuithe has caught three passes for 44 yards, averaging 44.0 yards per game this year.